fhiso/legacy-format/dates.md

 ### Time                                                {#time-concepts}

 An **instant** is defined as an infinitesimally brief point in time.

+{.note}  Although defined as an infinitesimally brief point in time, it may be subject to the various forms of uncertainty described in {§uncertainty}.

+{.example}  King Alfred's birth occurred at some particular *instant* in the middle of the 9th century.
+Even though the year is not known with any great certainty, it is still an *instant*.

 A **time interval** is defined as the section of time spanning between two specific *instants*.